How To Cope With Arthritis Every Day

 Glaucoma

 I just had laser surgery on my eyes for Glaucoma, yes inflammatory arthritis can lead to Glaucoma.
 I have to have this surgery once a year to relieve the pressure in my optic nerves for the rest of my life.
 If you don’t wear prescription glasses, please get your eyes checked at least once a year.
-Glaucoma does not have symptoms, you may go blind and/or lose your peripheral vision before you realize you have Glaucoma.
-If you do wear glasses make sure you have your eyes checked for Glaucoma each time you go in for an eye test.
+Glaucoma doesn’t have symptoms, and you may go blind and/or lose your peripheral vision before you realize you have Glaucoma.
+If you wear glasses, have them check your eyes for Glaucoma each time you go in for an eye test.

 Diet

-Foods that aggravate this disease are sugar, fried foods, dairy, alcohol, tobacco, and processed foods.
+Sugar, fried foods, dairy, alcohol, tobacco, and processed foods aggravate this disease.
 Cut out soda and flour baked goods.
-Eat more vegetables and fruits.
+Eat more vegetables, whole grains, and fruits.
 I’m sure there are more foods your doctor will tell you to eliminate from your diet.

-Please share your tips we can use with this terrible disease.
+Please share your tips for dealing with this terrible disease.
 I thank you from the bottom of my heart.
-I use essential oils, aspirin, and Ibruprofen, they all really help me cope with things every day.
+I use essential oils, aspirin, and Ibruprofen; they all help me cope daily.
+May God Bless this world, Linda

 I am on Enbrel injections once a week, with blood work every 90 days to make sure there are no side effects.
 My advice to people is, get checked early in life, even if you don`t think it`s possible to have arthritis, i did not until the damage to my joints were beyond repair.
 Two years ago i could not walk without crutches or sometimes a cane.
 I don`t like taking high powered meds, but in my case, it`s the only way i can walk without crutches, canes, or help, Enbrel has stopped the arthritis from progressing any further.
 I walk one and one half miles every evening, you are correct in saying, keep moving, good health to you…….